Deep Reinforcement Learning Attention Selection for Person Re-Identification: Experiments

-{\bf Effect of Action Design } We examined three designs with distinct noisy pixel removal scales.
+{\bf Effect of Action Design } We examined three designs with distinct attention scales.
 Table \ref{tab:action_scale} shows that the most fine-grained design $\{5\%, 10\%, 20\%\}$ is the best.
-This suggests that the identity alignment by appearance is subtle and small regions make a difference in discriminative matching.
+This suggests that the re-id by appearance is subtle and small regions make a difference in discriminative matching.